shrutiahuja/shrutiahuja.github.io/_pages/about.md

 I enjoy tinkering, designing prototypes on CAD softwares, and 3D-printing.
 I have designed a peristaltic pump, a microheater, and polymethyl methacrylate multichannel microfluidic chips.
 I love travelling, art and everything to do with nature.
 Chess and coffee happen to be my happy place :)

 ## News!
+**Dec 2025** - Accepted for Lecture presentation at the 2026 IEEE Applied Sensing Conference, New Delhi.

 **June 2025** - Received competitive bursary to present my work on end-to-end wastewater surveillance at Oxford Pandemic Science Conference (UK).